TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/develop.md

 │       ├── service/        # Backend services directory
 │       │   ......
 ├── nodemon.json            # Nodemon configuration file
-├── package.json            # App description file
+├── package.json            # APP description file
 ```

-2. Create an app module in the Blueking Developer Center.
+2. Create an APP module in the Blueking Developer Center.

    Note:

-   - For app module source code management, select "Code Repository" and bind it to the code repository created in step 1.
+   - For APP module source code management, select "Code Repository" and bind it to the code repository created in step 1.
-   - For development language and initial template, select "Nodejs -> Blueking App Frontend Development Framework".
+   - For development language and initial template, select "Nodejs -> Blueking APP Frontend Development Framework".

      <img src="../../../../images/help/en/develop2.png" alt="grid" width="80%" class="help-img">
-3. Submit the secondary development code to the repository, access the deployment page of the app module in the Blueking PaaS Platform, and deploy.
+3. Submit the secondary development code to the repository, access the deployment page of the APP module in the Blueking PaaS Platform, and deploy.

-## Method 2: Download Source Code of a Single App Page for Secondary Development
+## Method 2: Download Source Code of a Single APP Page for Secondary Development

-If you are adding a new functional page to an existing app, you can use drag-and-drop layout for a single page and directly download the independent page source code to integrate it into the existing app project.
+If you are adding a new functional page to an existing APP, you can use drag-and-drop layout for a single page and directly download the independent page source code to integrate it into the existing APP project.

 <img src="../../../../images/help/en/page6.png" alt="grid" width="80%" class="help-img">